ikecoglu/Wasatch-Zaber-Script/README.md

 Using [Homebrew](https://brew.sh/), run `brew install libusb` to solve a backend error

 ## Dependencies
-Run the following command in terminal, using the dependencies.txt file from this repo (make sure the path to the .txt file is correct)
+Run the following command in terminal, using the requirements.txt file from this repo (make sure the path to the .txt file is correct)

-	pip install -r dependencies.txt
+	pip install -r requirements.txt

 or, install each dependency one by one